-We believe transactions from our repeat customers will continue to play a larger role in our market share gains.
+We believe transactions from our repeat and referral customers will continue to play a larger role in our market share gains.
 According to NAR, homeowners sell their homes every nine years on average, suggesting that repeat business takes a long time to build.
 At Redfin, we're now seeing our customers come back to sell a home we helped them buy many years before.
+We had 53% more repeat transactions in 2016 as compared to 2015, and 81% more transactions from customer referrals in that same period.
 The rate at which our customers return to us for another transaction is 37% higher than the industry average.
-With tens of thousands of new customers each year, and higher rates of customer satisfaction, we believe we can drive future share gains as those customers choose to work with us again.
+With tens of thousands of new customers each year, and higher rates of customer satisfaction, we believe we can drive future share gains as those customers choose to work with us again and refer our services to their friends and family.